jbudynek/rugby2023/README.md

 (Also, refactored the python files.)

-## 230925: basic pool #4 pronostics
+## 230925: basic pool #4 bets

-For this new round of pool games, we see that the pronostics are sometimes different when using rankings or B-T.
+For this new round of pool games, we see that the bets are sometimes different when using rankings or B-T.

 <details>
  <summary>Pool #4 games</summary>